madMAx43v3r/mmx-node/docs/MMX_script.md

 However it's possible to call a method of another contract that returns its balance.
 In this case execution is serialized.

+Note: `this.balance` is updated automatically when receiving funds via deposit, or when spending via `send()`.